 - Taste-test for desired heat level.
 If too spicy, add more peanut butter.
 If too sour, add more honey.

-- Pour in to jar and refrigerate.
+- Pour into a jar and refrigerate.

 - 1-cup fresh lime juice